oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

   ![The Create Bucket screen with the Emit Object Events option ticked](images/create-bucket.png)

-7. We will need a URI to access the bucket.
+7. We will need a URL so that Data Studio can read the contents of the bucket.
 Click the menu to the right of the bucket, and select **Create Pre-Authenticated Request**

   ![The bucket menu, with the Create Pre-Authenticated Request option selected](images/create-par.png)